These guides for first-year teachers offer crucial tips for managing the classroom, students, curriculum, parent communication, and, of course, time.

 - Have teacher-made curriculum materials been left in your room?
 If you cannot imagine yourself using them, see if you can find out if the teacher who made them wants them back.
 Quite possibly, he or she knew they were not useful, but couldn't bear to destroy them.
 If the old teacher doesn't want them back, your principal and librarian show no interest, and your school has no place to archive them, just throw them out.

 - Do you have too much of something useful — snap cubes, thermometers, gallon jugs of paint?
 Find out whether these things could be shared or donated to a school with fewer resources.

 Avoid re-creating the hassle next year by keeping your own hoarding to a minimum.
 If you're unsure about keeping something, ask yourself, "When I find this next year, will I still want it?"

 This article was adapted from Your Best Year Yet!
-A Guide to Purposeful Planning & Effective Classroom Organization by Shoshana Wolfe, © 2006, published by Scholastic, Inc.
+A Guide to Purposeful Planning and Effective Classroom Organization by Shoshana Wolfe (© 2006, Scholastic, Inc.).

 Real teachers share inspiration and creative tips that will help turn your classroom into a unique learning space.